Lyfhael/DeleteTweets/README.md

 	"before_date":new Date('2023-07-04') // year-month-day
 ```
 It means : Delete tweet AFTER July 2nd 2023, and BEFORE July 4th 2023.
 These two dates are not included, so it's only what's in-between these dates, and what's before 2nd and 4th, you got it, 3rd.
+NOTE: This is not optimized at all.
+Meaning the script will go through ALL of your tweets no matter what date you gave.
+It will only delete tweets that are in the date range you gave, but it will go through all tweets.
+I will try to optimize it later.

 - You can filter which tweets to delete by editing the `delete_options` variable.
 For now you can decide to remove tweet that contain a certain keyword.
 For example if you want to delete tweets that contain the word "Hi" or "Hello"(case sensitive), change the variable to look like that :
 ```